Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 Uber thinks that some journalists, tech journalists, are being very unfair.

-And the, I guess it was it was BuzzFeed had the scoop on this story.
+And the, I guess it was, BuzzFeed had the scoop on this story.

-Apparently, an Uber executive said to a closed group of friends, associates, or whatever at a cocktail prior, I don't know if it's a cocktail party or wherever, but it was in a private setting.
+Apparently, an Uber executive said to a closed group of friends, associates, or whatever at a cocktail party was a cocktail party or wherever, but it was in a private setting.

-The Uber executives suggested that it might be time for the company to investigate the private lives of these journalists who are out there writing all these hurtful, damaging things about the company.
+The Uber executive suggested that it might be time for the company to investigate the private lives of these journalists who are out there writing all these hurtful, damaging things about the company.

 They can't believe anybody would even think this.